-Each pupil will have an ILP planned and agreed with the class teacher and Inclusion Manager; this will be reviewed throughout the year and shared with parents, who are given an opportunity to contribute to this plan.
+Each pupil will have an ILP planned and agreed with the class teacher and Director of Inclusion, this will be reviewed throughout the year and shared with parents, who are given an opportunity to contribute to this plan.

 8. Pupil Participation